 How do we measure success?

-Organizations that meet the eligibility requirements must apply for core operating support first through an Inquiry Form.
+Organizations that meet the eligibility requirements must apply for core support first through a pre-proposal.
 (Requests for business model transformation support will be considered on a case-by-case basis and follow a different application process.
 If you are interested in applying for business model transformation support, please contact the Creative Communities staff.)

-Submit an Inquiry Form, audits for the three most recently completed fiscal years, and a three-year annual operating budget spanning the fiscal years to be covered by the requested grant.
-Additionally, an operating budget for the most recently completed fiscal year and the current fiscal year should be submitted.
-Also submit an applicable strategic, business, and/or financial plan if available.
+Submit a pre-proposal, audits for the three most recently completed fiscal years, and three years of annual operating budgets spanning the fiscal years to be covered by the requested grant.
+Additionally, operating budgets for the most recently completed fiscal year and the current fiscal year should be submitted.
+Also submit an applicable strategic, business, and/or financial plan if available and the CDP (DataArts) Funder Report.
 Please do not submit work samples unless requested by the Foundation.

-The following table is provided to help eligible applicants for core operating support understand the schedule:
+The following table is provided to help eligible applicants for core support understand the schedule (which is tentative at this time):

 The application period is currently closed.